meister03/discord-cross-hosting/README.md

 7. **Example**

 ## 1.How does it works?
-For ensuring a fast, reliable and secure Connection, where you can also sent a ton of Data, followed to our Decision that we changed to a TCP-Server.
+For ensuring a fast, reliable and secure Connection, where you can also sent a ton of Data, followed to our decision that we changed to a TCP-Server.
 This opens up the opportunity to connect all your services to the same Server.
 The TCP-Server is used as Bridge and as Control Unit for managing the Machine & Shard Count.

 ## 2.Test | Response Time & Results:
 The following Test has been accomplished on 4 different hosted Machines with different Locations.
 Each of the Machines had 2 Clusters (Process), which contained 2 internal Shards.
 The test Object was a 20k Server Discord Bot.
+(Also has been tested with bots bigger than 70k)
 - Total Machines: 4
 - Total Clusters: 8
 - Total Shards: 16